Lucy Stone: Early life and influences

 Lucy Stone was born on August 13, 1818, on her family's farm at Coy's Hill in West Brookfield, Massachusetts.
 She was the eighth of nine children born to Hannah Matthews and Francis Stone.
 She grew up with three brothers and three sisters, two siblings having died before her own birth.
-Another member of the Stone household was Sarah Barr, "Aunt Sally" to the children – a sister of Francis Stone who had been abandoned by her husband and left dependent upon her brother.
+Another member of the Stone household was Sarah Barr, known as "Aunt Sally" to the children, who was a sister of Francis Stone who had been abandoned by her husband and left dependent on her brother.
 Although farm life was hard work for all and Francis Stone tightly managed the family resources, Lucy remembered her childhood as one of "opulence,” the farm producing all the food the family wanted and enough extra to trade for the few store-bought goods they needed.

 When Stone recalled that "There was only one will in our family, and that was my father's", she described the family government characteristic of her day.
 Hannah Stone earned a modest income through selling eggs and cheese but was denied any control over that money, sometimes denied money to purchase things Francis considered trivial.
 Believing she had a right to her own earnings, Hannah sometimes stole coins from his purse or secretly sold a cheese.
 As a child, Lucy resented instances of what she saw as her father's unfair management of the family's money.
 But she later came to realize that custom was to blame, and the injustice only demonstrated "the necessity of making custom right, if it must rule."

 From the examples of her mother, Aunt Sally, and a neighbor neglected by her husband and left destitute, Stone early learned that women were at the mercy of their husbands' good will.
-When she came across the biblical passage, "and thy desire shall be to thy husband, and he shall rule over thee,” she was distraught over what appeared to be divine sanction of women's subjugation, but then, she reasoned that the injunction applied only to wives.
+When she came across the biblical passage "and thy desire shall be to thy husband, and he shall rule over thee,” she was distraught over what appeared to be divine sanction of women's subjugation, but then, she reasoned that the injunction applied only to wives.
 Resolving to "call no man my master,” she determined to keep control over her own life by never marrying, obtaining the highest education she could, and earning her own livelihood.

 One of her biographers, Andrea Moore Kerr, writes, "Stone's personality was striking: her unquestioning willingness to take responsibility for other people's actions; her 'workaholic' habits; her self doubt; her desire for control."